wilsonlu0225/r-ucla-scraper/README.md

-### r/UCLA webscraper
+## r/UCLA webscraper
 A simple Discord bot that I run in my own Discord server.
-Parses top weekly posts, forwarding any post with >300 upvotes.
-I found that was the sweet spot between frequency and quality of posts.

-Bot is hosted on Koyeb to run 24/7, and runs a check every hour.
+Scrapes the r/UCLA subreddit for top weekly posts, forwarding any post with more than 300 upvotes to a designated channel.
+This threshold was chosen to balance the frequency and quality of posts.
+The bot scans every hour to avoid wasting resources.

+### Features
+- Scrapes top weekly posts from r/UCLA
+- Automatically forwards posts to specified Discord channel
+- Runs 24/7 using Koyeb's free cloud hosting

+### How it works
+- The bot connects to Reddit API via praw
+- It filters out posts based on age and upvotes
+- Then forwards the selected posts to the selected Discord channel
+- Posts are then marked as saved to ensure each post is sent only once
+- This process is repeated every hour